Frequently Asked Questions

 • Allow the monotonic droning to resonate in the chest and head cavities.

-The rakusu is a traditional Zen Buddhist vestment dating back to the ninth century.
+The rakusu is a traditional vestment that signifies a commitment to Zen practice.
 In our Zen lineage, those who have met certain criteria, which includes Jukai (taking the precepts ceremony), may receive a brown one.
 Senior students who join the Three Jewels Order receive a black one.
-Other colors indicate the person is a sanctioned teacher or is practicing in a different Zen lineage.
+Fully-sanctioned teachers wear a gray one.

 What is the Three Jewels Order (3JO)?